 You might also wish to give some thought to logging in to your loved one’s email account to check activity and help your senior loved one discern between actual relationships and scammers.

 Atlanta Home Care Partners is here to assist with safe, trusted caregivers to provide older adults with the pleasant companionship that alleviates loneliness, isolation, and desperation.
-Give us a call at 404-228-0103 for a complimentary in-home assessment for more information on how our Atlanta personal care services can help.
+Give us a call at 404-228-0103 for a complimentary in-home assessment for more information on how we proudly provide home care solutions in Atlanta, GA, and the surrounding areas.